pedanticism/round-robin/README.md

 expectations of speed and agility.
 In such a case, encapsulating the services in docker images and scheduling them using e.g. ECS or EKS would likely be a more workable (but more complex) solution to the problem of keeping the pipeline responsive.

+Alternatively it would be possible to use AWS CodeDeploy as a mechanism for deploying the Node.JS packages to the instances without the need for baking an entire runtime environment and deploying it.

 ### Rollbacks
 The pipeline is rudimentary and works on